Computation in Multicast Networks: Function Alignment and Converse Theorems: Conclusion

 \section{Conclusion}

-We have established the computing capacity of a two-transmitter two-receiver ADT symmetric network where each receiver wishes to compute a modulo-2-sum function of two Bernoulli sources generated at the two transmitters.
-We also characterized the linear computing capacity of an $L$-transmitter $L$-receiver symmetric network.
-We developed a new achievable scheme and derive new upper bounds.
-Furthermore we established a network decomposition theorem that provides an alternative but conceptually-simpler achievability proof.
-We expect that the network-decomposition-based framework would play a role in extending to arbitrary multi-hop networks.
+We have established the computation capacity of a two-transmitter two-receiver ADT symmetric network where each receiver wishes to compute a modulo-2-sum function of two Bernoulli sources generated at the two transmitters.
+For the $L$-user case, we also characterized the computation capacity in the limit of $L$.
+In the process of obtaining these results, we derived new upper bounds and established a network decomposition theorem that provides a conceptually-simple achievability proof.
+We expect that the network-decomposition-based framework would give insights into solving more general network problems.

 \appendices